-It is estimated that 0.6% of deliveries require a hemotherapy approach motivated by hemorrhagic shock.(33) In this context, knowledge of the principles of hemostatic resuscitation and the institutional presence of a massive blood transfusion protocol, including emergency transfusion flow, are essential in birthing centers.

-In addition to the rapid control of bleeding and the restoration of tissue perfusion, the aim of the strategy for hemorrhagic shock treatment is an early approach to coagulopathy and hypothermia.
-Temperatures below 35°C reduce tissue oxygen perfusion, favor acidosis and aggravate coagulopathy.^(6,34)
+It is estimated that 0.6% of deliveries require a hemotherapy approach motivated by hemorrhagic shock.(33) In this context, knowledge of the principles of hemostatic resuscitation and the institutional presence of a massive blood transfusion protocol, including emergency transfusion flow, are essential in birthing centers.(9) In addition to the rapid control of bleeding and the restoration of tissue perfusion, the aim of the strategy for hemorrhagic shock treatment is an early approach to coagulopathy and hypothermia.
+Temperatures below 35 °C reduce tissue oxygen perfusion, favor acidosis and aggravate coagulopathy.^(6,9)

 In volume resuscitation, the response should be assessed for every 500 mL of infused crystalloids.
 The rapid and excessive infusion of crystalloids can raise blood pressure before surgical control of the hemorrhagic focus, paradoxically increasing bleeding (destruction of formed clots), favoring hypothermia (unheated liquids) and diluting coagulation factors, which increases the risk of dilutional coagulopathy and progression to the deadly triad.
 After infusion of 1,500 mL of crystalloids, especially in the presence of active bleeding, hemodynamically unstable patients should be evaluated for immediate blood transfusion.
-After infusion of 2,000 mL of crystalloids, resuscitation should continue with blood components.^(6,34)
+After infusion of 2,000 mL of crystalloids, resuscitation should continue with blood components.^(6,9)

-The shock index is useful in predicting the need for blood transfusion.
-As Hb and Ht measurements change late, they are not useful parameters in the initial management of hemostatic resuscitation.^(6,17,18,34)
+The SI is useful in predicting the need for blood transfusion.
+As Hb and Ht measurements take a while to change, they are not useful parameters in the initial management of hemostatic resuscitation.^(6, 9, 22, 23)

 Current transfusion protocols are varied and based on trauma studies.
 However, as the evolution to hypofibrinogenemia is earlier in PPH, this is an important aspect to be considered in hemostatic resuscitation.
 Fibrinogen levels below 200 mg/dL have a 100% positive predictive value for severe PPH.
-Therefore, an aggressive approach to hypofibrinogenemia is essential.(35)
+Therefore, an aggressive approach to hypofibrinogenemia is essential.(43)

-The initial transfusion decision should be based on the patient's clinical status (shock index).
+The initial transfusion decision should be based on the patient's clinical status (SI).
 The proportions of the use of blood components and the transfusion goals must be included in the protocols.
 Hemostatic resuscitation is usually necessary in patients with no clinical response to initial volume replacement with crystalloids.
 Hemodynamically unstable patients with significant losses should receive emergency transfusion of two red cell concentrates.
-If crossmatching is not available, O negative blood should be transfused.
+If cross-testing is not available, O negative blood should be transfused.
 In mild shock (SI \geq 1), blood transfusion is usually not necessary and, if it occurs, it must be performed with compatible typed blood.
-In the face of severe shock (SI> 1.7), transfusion must be massive and performed with equal proportions of red cell concentrate, fresh frozen plasma, cryoprecipitate and platelets.
+In the face of severe shock (SI> 1.7), transfusion must be massive, immediate and performed preferably with equal proportions of packed red blood cells, fresh frozen plasma, cryoprecipitate and platelets.
 Fibrinogen must be measured and, when available, viscoelastic tests may contribute to reduce the use of blood components.
-Therapeutic targets are Hb> 8 g/dL, fibrinogen between 150 and 200 mg/dL, platelets> 50,000/mm3 and INR $\leq 1.5.^{(6,34)}$
+Therapeutic targets are Hb> 8 g/dL, fibrinogen between 150 and 200 mg/dL, platelets> 50,000/mm3 and INR ≤ 1.5 .^(6, 9)